Creating a Competitive Advantage for your Career

 Kathryn Foltz ‘18 and Linnea Graham ‘17, winners of the Economics Department Data Analysis Competition

 On November 4th, MinneMUDAC data analytics competition was held at Optum in Eden Prairie.
 They hosted 51 undergraduate and graduate teams from 30 different Midwestern colleges and universities.
-Students competed for $15,000 in prize money and there was a recruiting event as well.
+Students attended a recruiting event and competed for $15,000 in prize money.
 Students used medical and pharmacy claims data to characterize the health care experience of persons with Type 2 diabetes aged 18-45 years of age in ways that provided insights for a large employer.
 The College of Arts and Sciences sent undergraduate students to this competition for the first time.
 The students who participated were Economics, Statistics, and Computer Science undergraduate majors.
 They were Rachel Artig, Sydney Benson, Regina Burroughs, Kathryn Foltz, Elsa Langenwalter, Morgan McCorkle, Jessica Mohr, and Anna Starks.
 Their faculty mentors were Economics professors Drs.
 Adam Check, Monica Hartmann, Matt Kim, and Tyler Schipper.
 It was a wonderful experience for all.
 We cannot wait for next year!

 First row - Morgan McCorkle (’18), Rachel Artig (’18), Kathryn Foltz (’18), Elsa Langenwalter (’18)